MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 The [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm#reactive-streams) specification provides a standard for how the transfer of data should occur.
 At a high level, the specification defines the following four interfaces and specifies rules on how these interfaces should be implemented.

-- **Publisher** is the source of a data stream
+- **Publisher** is the source of a data stream.
-- **Subscriber** is the consumer of a data stream
+- **Subscriber** is the consumer of a data stream.
-- **Subscription** manages the state of data transfer between a publisher and a subscriber
+- **Subscription** manages the state of data transfer between a publisher and a subscriber.
-- **Processor** is both a Publisher and a Subscriber
+- **Processor** is both a publisher and a subscriber.

-There are some well-known Java libraries that provide implementations of this specification - [RxJava](https://github.com/ReactiveX/RxJava), [Akka Streams](https://doc.akka.io/docs/akka/current/stream/stream-introduction.html), [Vert.x](https://vertx.io/docs/#reactive), and [Project Reactor](https://projectreactor.io/docs/core/release/reference/).
+There are some well-known Java libraries that provide implementations of this specification, such as [RxJava](https://github.com/ReactiveX/RxJava), [Akka Streams](https://doc.akka.io/docs/akka/current/stream/stream-introduction.html), [Vert.x](https://vertx.io/docs/#reactive), and [Project Reactor](https://projectreactor.io/docs/core/release/reference/).

 The Azure SDK for Java adopted Project Reactor to offer its async APIs.
 The main factor driving this decision was to provide smooth integration with [Spring Webflux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html), which also uses Project Reactor.
 Another contributing factor to choose Project Reactor over RxJava was that Project Reactor uses Java 8 but RxJava, at the time, was still at Java 7.
 Project Reactor also offers a rich set of operators that are composable and allow you to write declarative code for building data processing pipelines.
 Another nice thing about Project Reactor is that it has adapters for converting Project Reactor types to other popular implementation types.